Head of School of Social Sciences and Global Studies from August 2019 to July 2020.

 Pryke, M.D. and Whitehead, C.M.E.
 (1991) An overview of recent change in the provision of private finance for social housing, DP 28, Department of Land Economy, University of Cambridge.

 Pryke, M.D. and Whitehead, C.M.E.
 (1991) Mortgage-backed securitization in the UK: A wholesale change in housing finance?
 Monograph 22, Department of Land Economy, University of Cambridge/Granta.

-Invited speaker 'Cultural Studies of finance' Symposium, Deprtment of Communication Studies, UNC, USA, April 2015
+2015 Invited speaker 'Cultural Studies of finance' Symposium, Deprtment of Communication Studies, University of North Carolina, USA, April